The Art Gallery at the Franciscan University, Clinton, Iowa, 2004

 Materials: 1400 disposable diapers with a single corn seed inside (diapers were given to families with infants after the exhibit), 12 cow bladders filled with colostrum, 12 bowls filled with cicada exo-skeletons

-Two weeks after my daughter’s birth, we began a new tradition in our household—making tamales on Christmas Eve.
-As I changed Chiara Rose’s diapers, folding each dirty one into a little package or bundle, I realized that this act paralleled the making of the tamales, and thus, Folding Into the Earth was born.
+Two weeks after my daughter’s birth, my wife and I began a new tradition in our household—making tamales on Christmas Eve.
+As I changed Chiara Rose’s diapers, folding each dirty one into a little package or bundle, I realized that this act paralleled the making of the tamales, and thus the genesis of Folding Into the Earth.